 Allow Acclimation before Installation

 Bamboo’s size and shape changes with the absorption and release of moisture.
 How much it changes is determined by the species and particular cut.
-After bamboo is harvested, it is kiln-dried and then wrapped in cellophane to prevent moisture gain or loss during transit and storage.
-By the time you get those planks home, they will be in need of some acclimation before you can begin to install your floor.
+After the bamboo is harvested, it is kiln-dried and then wrapped in cellophane to prevent moisture gain or loss during transit and storage.
+By the time you get those planks home, they will need some acclimation before you can begin to install your floor.

 Acclimation is one of the most important steps of any installation and one that many people neglect to do.
 But if you want to ensure the optimum stability for the lifetime of your floors, and we think you probably do, then please don’t skip this step.

 Bring the boxes of bamboo into the house and store them in the very room you will be installing them in.
 If you’re installing planks in an upstairs bedroom, don’t leave them down in the cellar and vice versa, since the temperature and moisture content of both rooms will not be the same.

 Slice open up the lengths of the box and end flaps, including the interior cellophane, and stack the boxes up to 5 boxes high on the ground for a minimum of 72 hours.
 Preferably, try to cross-stack them.
 Ideally, you want to allow acclimation to happen over a period of 3-10 days (some brands that aren’t moisture-balanced properly require longer acclimation periods).
 The goal here is to reach a balance between the new floor and indoor surroundings before installation begins.
 Neglecting this step will invariably result in floors that squeak, have excessive movement, and have excessive gapping.